Last Updated on 28 November 2025 by Cycloscope

 The place is really fascinating, full of herons and other birds, with a few old villages and a run-down harbor.

-To reach this area you can take bus 107 from Sanmen East Station on Fenming Road (from the city center to this station just take any bus going east).
+To reach this area, take bus 107 from Sanmen East Station on Fenming Road (from the city center, take any bus heading east).

-You’ll pass what Google calls Pearl Island, and head further east, where the wetland begins.
-An easier way is to grab one of the many taxis and ask to be brought in Xiaotao (小涛).
+You’ll pass what Google calls Pearl Island and head further east, where the wetland begins.
+A simpler option is to grab one of the many taxis and ask to be taken to Xiaotao (ĺ°Źć¶›).

 Shepan Island

-Shepan Island is the main tourist spot in Sanmen, the only official one, according to Chinese authorities.
-It’s not really an island since it has been connected to the mainland by the many crab breeding ponds, although the better way to get there still requires a ferry ride.
+Shepan Island is the central tourist spot in Sanmen, the only official one, according to Chinese authorities.
+It’s not really an island, since it’s connected to the mainland via many crab-breeding ponds, though the best way to get there still requires a ferry ride.

 The island has three main points of interest: the tuff quarry, the pirate cave, and the mud park.
-The latter was closed since it only opens during the summer, it’s a sort of amusement park with mudslides and things like that.
+The latter was closed because it only opens during the summer; it’s a sort of amusement park with mud slides and things like that.
 We visited the other two spots, which we’ll describe below.

-To get to Shepan take the local bus from Sanmen Bus Station, it will bring you straight to the ferry jetty.
+To get to Shepan, take the local bus from Sanmen Bus Station; it will drop you off at the ferry jetty.
 The ferry costs 4RMB and takes 15 minutes.
 It can take cars and motorbikes.

 The ferry leaves you in the little village of Shepanxiang, where there are dozens of restaurants, of course, specializing in crabs.